olliebennett/course-calc/README.md

 - __2012-04__ Database (i.e. permanent storage) implemented.

-- __2010-12__ Wireframe and simple custom-javascript functionality.
+- __2010-12__ Wireframe and simple custom-javascript functionality, but no calculations performed.